 Creating the Tender System

-After launching the platform and getting the first feedback we decided to add a new big feature.
+After launching the commodity trading platform and getting the first feedback we decided to add a new big feature.
 The idea came from our business developer.
-He had previous experience trading on the oil commodity market.
+He had an experience trading on the oil commodity market.
 When he needed to sell, he would go back and forth negotiating with buyers who offered their best price and he chose the most lucrative deal.
 So, we decided to implement a similar mechanism in our marketplace.

 The idea was to make a two-way auction system.
 For sales, each bid would increase, while for the buying auction — the price would go down with each offer.
 The auction creator would limit the time for the tender and invite verified counterparties to the bidding.